 Rooted in science

 Ever since the 8-week mindfulness programme (MBSR) was developed by Jon Kabat-Zinn at the University of Massachusetts in the 1970's, it has been thoroughly researched in clinical trials.
-Many benefits have been found, and you don't have to spend many years meditating.
-Research has confirmed that committing to 8 weeks of practice is enough to see the benefits for yourself.
+Science has confirmed that committing to 8 weeks of practice, even if it is only 10 minutes a day, is enough to see the benefits for yourself.

-Mindfulness not only boosts your happiness levels, and reduces the impact of stress.
-It actually changes the structure of your brain - and the way it works, for the better.
-It also strengthens your immune system, and offers support in preventing cardiovascular diseases and cancer.
+Mindfulness doesn't only boost your happiness levels and reduce the impact of stress – it actually changes the structure of your brain for the better.
+It also strengthens your immune system and offers support in preventing cardiovascular diseases and cancer.

 For an overview of the latest research, you can visit the website of the American Mindfulness Research Association (AMRA) or the Institute of Neuroscience and Contemplative Wisdom.

-We also produced a series "mindfulness myths and misunderstandings" about what mindfulness is not.
+We also produced a video series called "mindfulness myths and misunderstandings" about what mindfulness is not.
 Feel free to check it out!

-As young people are increasingly struggling with mental health issues, especially now due to the impact of the corona virus, we find it important to learn these mental skills at an early age.
+As young people increasingly struggle with mental health issues, especially now due to the impact of the corona virus, it is important to learn these mental skills at an early age.